 THE LIFE COACH SCHOOL – Episode 270

 Let’s stay with the theme of parenting.
 I have a lot of podcasts I want to listen to on parenting.
 I wrote an email to The Life Coach School.
-We had a lot of tears, this first week back to school.
+We’ve had a lot of tears, this first week back to school.
 That just means that we have some more skills to learn.
-In answer to my question, the school suggested that I listen to this particular episode – an interview between Brooke Castillo and her two teenage boys.
+In answer to my questions, The Life Coach School suggested that I listen to this particular episode, an interview between Brooke Castillo and her two teenage boys.

 It was long.
 It was a little it scary.
 Ha!
 Here are four points that spoke to me: